Provable Diffusion Posterior Sampling for Bayesian Inversion: Convergence Guarantee

-\begin{remark}[Condition number] Lemma~\ref{lemma:posterior:score} and Corollary~\ref{corollary:posterior:score} demonstrate that the condition number $\kappa_{\vy}$ acts as an amplification factor, directly controlling how prior score estimation errors propagate to the posterior score estimation.
-This provides theoretical justification for the empirical observation that posterior sampling becomes increasingly challenging as the prior-likelihood mismatch grows, as discussed in Remark~\ref{remark:condition:number}. \end{remark}
+The proof of Corollary~\ref{corollary:posterior:score} is in Appendix~\ref{section:proof:posterior:score}.
+Both Proposition~\ref{proposition:posterior:score} and Corollary~\ref{corollary:posterior:score} demonstrate that the condition number $\kappa_{\vy}$ acts as an amplification factor, directly controlling how prior score estimation errors propagate to the posterior score estimation.
+This provides theoretical justification for the empirical observation that posterior sampling becomes increasingly challenging as the prior-likelihood mismatch grows, as interpretations in Remark~\ref{remark:condition:number}.
+Prior research has examined error analysis for Monte Carlo-based score estimation; see, for example,~\citet[Proposition 3.1]{He2024Zeroth}.
+A detailed comparison is provided in Appendix~\ref{appendix:discussions:mc:score}.